keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 dtCreds: dynatrace-prod
 dashboard: 311f4aa7-5257-41d7-abd1-70420500e1c8
 ```

-*Dashboard parsing behavior*

-If a dashboard is queried, the *dynatrace-service* will first validate if the dashboard has changed since the last evaluation.
-It does that by comparing the dashboard's JSON with the dashboard JSON that was used during the last evaluation run.
-If the `dashboard.json` has not changed it will fall back to the `sli.yaml` and `slo.yaml` as these were also created out of the dashboard in the previous run.
-If you want to overwrite this behavior you can simply put a `KQG.QueryBehavior=Overwrite` on your dashboard.
-Details on that explained further down in this readme.

-This behavior also implies that the *dynatrace-service* stores the content of the dashboard and the generated `sli.yaml` and `slo.yaml` in your configuration repo.
-You can find these files on service level under `dynatrace/dashboard.json`, `dynatrace/sli.yaml` and `slo.yaml`.

 **Tip:** You can easily find the dashboard id for an existing dashboard by navigating to it in your Dynatrace Web interface.
 The ID is then part of the URL.